anupvanarse/MedSegment/README.md

 # MedSegment
 Medical segmentation models using Keras-core APIs

-A detailed Readme will soon be updated
+A detailed readme will soon be updated